 The rooms are standalone with a little deck area.
 They have thatched roofs and you can access them walking on cobbled stone paths from the main areas.

-Inside the room there was a double bed, mosquito net, desk and chair.
+Inside the room there is a double bed, mosquito net, desk and chair.
 There was a little walk in closet with a safe and the bathroom.

 Activities at Paradise Kivu